 Longboard Pharmaceuticals, Inc. (the Company), formerly Arena Neuroscience, Inc., was incorporated in the state of Delaware on January 3, 2020, and is based in La Jolla, California.
-The Company was organized and initially wholly-owned by Arena Pharmaceuticals, Inc. (Arena), until the closing of its Series A convertible preferred stock (Series A Preferred Stock) financing in October 2020.
+The Company was organized and initially wholly owned by Arena Pharmaceuticals, Inc. (Arena), until the closing of its Series A convertible preferred stock (Series A Preferred Stock) financing in October 2020.
 The Company is a clinical-stage biopharmaceutical company focused on developing novel, transformative medicines for neurological diseases.
-The Company's most advanced product candidate, LP352, is a serotonin receptor that is being developed for the treatment of seizures associated with developmental and epileptic encephalopathies and is currently in a Phase 1b/2a clinical trial (the PACIFIC Study).
-The Company is also developing LP659, an S1P receptor modulator, which could have applicability in multiple neurological conditions.
+The Company's most advanced product candidate, bexicaserin (LP352), is a serotonin receptor that is being developed for the treatment of seizures associated with developmental and epileptic encephalopathies and is currently in the planning stages of a global Phase 3 program.
+The Company is also developing LP659, an S1P receptor modulator, which could have applicability in multiple rare neuroinflammatory conditions.